Making Sense of Tantra

-Denumerable voidness is voidness as the nonimplicative negation (med-dgag, affirming negation) of true unimputed existence.
+Denumerable voidness is voidness as the nonimplicative negation (med-dgag, non-affirming negation) of true unimputed existence.
 In simpler terms, it is the absolute absence of true unimputed existence, because there is no such thing.
 Negation phenomena (dgag-pa), such as denumerable voidness are merely conceptual categories (spyi, universals), and, as such, can only be known conceptually.

 Nondenumerable voidness is a voidness that does not fit into the solid categories implied by conceptualizations such as affirmations (sgrub-pa), negations, both, or neither.
 In this sense, such a voidness is “beyond all words and concepts.”
 Moreover, nondenumerable voidness is not merely a voidness that is beyond words and concepts.
 It is an inseparable voidness and appearance, both of which are beyond words and concepts.